kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### How does this feature work if the external-attacher / CSI controller is down?

-Nodes will register with only a `DriverRegistrations` entry.
-Topology and allocatable will not be populated in `CSINode.Spec.Drivers`.
+Registrations without an existing completed entry remain pending with only a `DriverRegistrations` entry.
+Matching existing `Spec.Drivers` entries retain their published topology and allocatable, but cannot be refreshed until the controller recovers.

 **Topology impact**: Pods with PV nodeAffinity requiring topology labels (e.g., `topology.kubernetes.io/zone`) may fail to schedule if the node lacks those labels.
 This is expected behavior -— the scheduler cannot place pods without proper topology matching.

-**Allocatable impact**: If `Allocatable.Count` is not set, the scheduler's CSI volume limits plugin currently treats this as "no limit" and may schedule pods that exceed the node's actual volume capacity.
+**Allocatable impact**: If `Allocatable.Count` is not set, the scheduler's CSI volume limits plugin currently treats this as "no limit" by default and may schedule pods that exceed the node's actual volume capacity.

 When external-attacher recovers:
 1. It processes pending `DriverRegistrations` entries and calls `ControllerGetNodeInfo` to populate `Allocatable.Count`